-We are thorough in our approach and will never engage in therapy without the Initial Assessment, as our highly skilled CBT experts know how important this stage is for your therapy.
+We are thorough in our approach and will never engage in therapy without the CBT Assessment, as our highly skilled CBT experts know how important this stage is for your therapy.

-The Initial Assessment is a FREE 30-45 minute session, where the client and the CBT Therapy Expert will go through a range of factors to learn more about you as a person and about your current problem.
-Most of our clients choose to have their Initial Assessment via Phone or a Face-to-Face session.
+The CBT Assessment is a 70-90 minute session, where the client and the CBT Therapy Expert will go through a range of factors to learn more about you as a person and about your current problem.
+The CBT Assessment is carried out via phone initially, due to the number of factors we have to check and the assessment being typed during the session, however, if you are found suitable for the therapy then you have a choice if you would like to commence therapy via phone or Face-to-Face sessions.

-Some of the areas we explore in the Initial Assessment include:
+Some of the areas we explore in the CBT Assessment include:

 - Checking for any Long-term physical conditions.